aws-samples/amazon-cognito-vue-workshop/docs/SignUp.md

 # Sign-up code setup

 In this section you will setup the code that is needed to allow users to sign up for a new account in your application.
-Once you finish this section you have a completely functioning sign-up form that you see below.
+Once you finish this section you will have a completely functioning sign-up form that you see below.

 ### Sign-up form